CodeDojoOfficial/JniC/README.md

 We know you probably have many questions by now, and we would love to answer them, but to avoid repeat questions, here are some of our most commonly asked questions.

-## Q: Can you create these libraries with multiple classes in mind?
+## Q: Can you create these libraries with multiple packages in mind?

 **A:** Yes!
 Yes you can.
 All you have to do is run the command at the root of all packages.
 Not a directory lower.
 Thanks for asking!